-The Bulk Specific Gravity (Gmb) of the core is a physical measurement of the in-place HMA and can be compared with the nuclear density gauge readings.
+The bulk specific gravity (G{mb}) of the core is a physical measurement of the in-place asphalt mixture and can be compared with the nuclear density gauge readings.
 Comparing the core value to the corresponding gauge values, a correlation can be established.

 The correlation can then be used to adjust the gauge readings to the in-place density of the cores.
 The core correlation is gauge specific and must be determined without traffic allowed on the pavement between nuclear density gauge readings and obtaining the core.
-When using multiple nuclear density gauges each gauge should be correlated to the core locations prior to removal of the core.
+When using multiple nuclear density gauges each gauge should be correlated to the core locations before removal of the core.

-When density correlation with the FOP for AASHTO T 166 is required, correlation of the nuclear gauge with pavement cores shall be made on the first day's paving (within 24 hours) or from a test strip constructed prior to the start of paving.
+When density correlation with the FOP for AASHTO T 166 is required, correlation of the nuclear gauge with pavement cores shall be made on the first day's paving (within 24 hours) or from a test strip constructed before the start of paving.
 Cores must be taken before traffic is allowed on the pavement.